| NPPA Notifies All Medical Devices As Drugs

 to deposit the overcharged amount along with interest thereon from date of

+increase in price in addition to penalty.
 Government is regulating 24 class of medical devices which

 have been notified/regulated as drugs under Drugs & Cosmetics (D&C) Act, 1940